Soapy's Weapons

 Close-up of Soapy's double-action revolver

-This is a close-up of Soapy's double action revolver that was placed on his corpse in the morgue.
+T his is a close-up of Soapy 's double action revolver that was placed on his corpse in the morgue.
 Looking at the trigger clearly indicates that it is a double action.
-Which make and model is harder to verify.
-It is most probably Soapy's but it is possible that someone placed the revolver there to make the photograph more dramatic.
+The make and model of this revolver is harder to verify.
+It is most probably Soapy 's but it is possible that someone placed the revolver there to make the photograph more dramatic.
+Gun expert Larry Zeugl believes the revolver is either a model 1892 or 1895 Colt double action with factory hard rubber grips.
+The model 1889 had factory wood grips.

 Probable model of revolver Soapy owned

-This is not Soapy's revolver.
-In examining the only known photograph of Soapy's pistol as it lay upon his corpse in the morgue, it can only be positively identified as a double-action.
+T he revolver shown at right is not Soapy 's.
+In examining the only known photograph of Soapy 's pistol as it lay upon his corpse in the morgue, it can only be positively identified as a double-action.
 There are several different brands of this style revolver that look very similar, therefore the actual model cannot be positively determined.
-The Colt's model 1889 New Army (.41 caliber) and Navy (.38 caliber) double-action look very similar and was very popular in 1898 during the Spanish-American War.
-Teddy Roosevelt carried one in battle that had been salvaged from the USS Maine.
+The Colt 's model 1889 New Army (.41 caliber) and Navy (.38 caliber) double-action look very similar, except that it had factory wooden grips, whereas the model 1892 and 1895 had factory rubber grips.
+This model was very popular in 1898 during the Spanish-American War.
+Teddy Roosevelt carried one in battle that had been salvaged from the USS Maine .

 T